| Medical

 donor incision in the back of the head.
 All of these

+interventions may lead to improved, more rapid healing.
 There are also claims that using the GraftCyte products

 promotes the more rapid growth of the transplanted hair.